Home » DIY & Crafts » How to make a stunning DIY ROPE RUG

 How to make a rug with rope

-How to make a rope rug?
+Instructions to make the rope rug

 1. Make sure you’re working on a large, flat surface.
 Cut all your rope pieces to size.
 Measure them up to the length of the mat (cut the mat to desired size if too big as I did with mine), and then add 2-3 inches extra to each ends, for the fringe.